 "Salt is a natural ingredient, but what is not natural is the concentrations," said Richard Hanneman, President of the Salt Institute, based in Alexandria, Va.

-But a snowy city like Minneapolis-St. Paul uses 260 pounds of road salt per person each winter, according to calculations by Larry Baker of the University of Minnesota Water Resources Center.
+In snowy Minneapolis-St. Paul, the municipalities use 260 pounds of road salt per person each winter, according to calculations by Larry Baker of the University of Minnesota Water Resources Center.
 The figure is based on another local study, which found steadily rising salt concentrations in the cities' lakes.
 Five local streams are designated as "impaired" owing to high salt concentrations.

 Dissolved salt lowers the freezing temperature of water.
 Since the 1950s, it has been dumped on top of packed layers of snow and ice in sufficient quantities to melt through to the pavement, where it thaws the bond between the ice and the road surface, making it easier for the plows to scrape the road clear.